de-engineer/de-engineer.github.io/_posts/2022-01-26-Understanding-Virtual-Memory-Paging-and-other-memory-related-concepts.md

 <img src="../images/page-states.png" width=900px>
 {: .align-center}

-# Virtual Memory Manager (VMM)
+# Memory Manager in Windows
-All the management of the virtual memory and virtual addresses is done by the Virtual Memory Manager (VMM), which is a part of the Windows executive (kernel component).
-Here are the specific tasks of the VMM:
+All the management of the virtual memory and virtual addresses is done by the Memory Manager, which is a part of the Windows executive (kernel component).
+Here are the specific tasks of the memory manager:
 - Translating a virtual memory address to a physical memory address.
 - Performing paging.
 - Allocation, Reservation, Freeing of virtual memory.
+- Handling page faults.
+- Managing page files.
 - Provides a userland API for allocation, reservation and freeing of virtual memory.

 # Memory-Mapped files